-After spinal surgery the nerves in your spine can become stiff.
-This exercise helps to gently mobilise the nerve running down the back of your leg (your sciatic nerve).
+After spinal surgery the nerves in your spine can become less mobile.
+This exercise helps to gently move the nerves running down the back of your legs, i.e. your sciatic nerves.

 - Lie on your side with your legs on top of each other and your knees bent up. - Slowly straighten your top leg out in front of you and then pull your toes up towards you until you start to feel a slight 'pull' anywhere from your back, down the back of your leg or into your foot - Do not hold this stretch.
 As soon as you start to feel a 'pull' take your leg back to the starting position. - Repeat up to 10 times without stopping in-between each repetition.
 This should be a smooth, constant movement performed at a steady pace.